Shiki Tsukai: Characters

 Fumiya is Akira's childhood friend and his classmate and his parents are divorced.
 He is very composed and sharp.
 He says in volume 2 that he trusts Akira with his personal life very much.
 He is popular at school but doesn't known about it.
 He's also unaware of his sister being a Shiki Tsukai.
 He may also possess the potential to become one.
 In volume 7/8, it appears he suspects something is going on with Akira, as he asked Sakuragi why she approached Akira, or whose side she was on.
-It also mentions that he had saved Akira from a truck accident when he first moved into the neiborhood, thus beginning their friendship which took quite a while for Fumiya to accept.
+It also mentions that he had saved Akira from a truck accident when he first moved into the neighbourhood, thus beginning their friendship which took quite a while for Fumiya to accept.
 He also stated that it was not he who saved Akira, but Akira saved him, as he took Fumiya out of his lonely shell.